Stream Keeping Up with the Kardashians online, including season 18

 Stream Keeping Up with the Kardashians - USA

 Want to stream Keeping Up with the Kardashians in the US?
-Hulu's where it's at.
+Hulu's where it's at for the first 17 seasons, more on Season 18 below).
 Not only is it pretty cheap, it's incredible value for money.
 Packages start at just $5.99 a month to stream away and watch as many episodes as you like!

 Watch Keeping Up with the Kardashians online - Canada